Towards Automated Knowledge Transfer in Evolutionary Multitasking via Large Language Models: Introduction

+\begin{itemize} \item First, the design of knowledge transfer methods in evolutionary multitasking is formulated as an automated search problem, in which LLM is adopted to generate and refine knowledge transfer strategies, replacing manual and scenario-specific design practices. \item Second, an integrated EMTO paradigm is developed that incorporates LLM-driven program synthesis as a core component, enabling the systematic construction of scenario-adaptive knowledge transfer methods. \item Third, a self-guided knowledge utilization mechanism is introduced to extract structured design information from search trajectories and to incorporate this information into subsequent KTM generation, enabling experience-informed refinement of knowledge transfer strategies. \end{itemize}

-The rest of this work are organized as what follows: Section \ref{sec:literature} first provides a literature review of existing EMTO works, followed by the introduction of LLM-empowered solvers for various optimization problems.
-Our proposed LLM-based multi-task optimization method, which progressively designs novel knowledge transfer models, is meticulously detailed in Section \ref{sec:methodology}.
-Next, comprehensive empirical studies are provided in Section \ref{sec:experiment} to validate the performance of the proposed framework.
-Lastly, Section \ref{sec:conclusion} concludes this work and discusses several potential directions for future work.
+The rest of this paper is organized as follows.
+Section \ref{sec:literature} first reviews existing work on KTMs in EMTO, and then introduces LLM-driven autonomous programming for optimization.
+Our proposed method, which is able to generate and explore novel KTMs in a given EMTO scenario, is detailed in Section \ref{sec:methodology}.
+Next, comprehensive empirical studies are conducted in Section \ref{sec:experiment} to validate the performance of the proposed method.
+Lastly, Section \ref{sec:conclusion} concludes this work and discusses several potential directions for future research.